sooriyaarachchi/pybites.github.io-src/content/mastering-regex.md

 Tags: regex, tips, parsing, regular expressions, findall
 Slug: mastering-regex
 Authors: Bob
 Summary: Regular expressions can be arcane, yet when used with care they can also be very powerful.
-In this post a couple of tips to get the most out of your regexes when using Python's re module.
+In this post a couple of tips to get more out of your regexes when using Python's re module.
 cover: images/featured/pb-article.png

 Regular expressions can be arcane, yet when used with care they can also be very powerful.
-In this post a couple of tips to get the most out of your regexes when using Python's re module.
+In this post a couple of tips to get more out of your regexes when using Python's re module.

 > Some people, when confronted with a problem, think, "I know, I'll use regular expressions."
 Now they have two problems. - Jamie Zawinski